 Convertible loans are those that convert into shares in the company that has borrowed the money.
 When these loans are converted into shares, the loans are effectively repaid and investors subscribe for shares in the borrower immediately using the repayment proceeds.

 Why do I need to submit personal documents when I sign up to open an account?

 Personal documents are required for us to undertake "know your customer" (KYC) due diligence to enable us to know you and manage risk in a prudent manner.
 It allows us to identify you and verify your identity by using reliable and independent source documents/information.
 KYC is mandatory and forms an important part of safeguarding against money laundering and financing of terrorism.

 What are the terms and conditions when investing or raising financing using Minterest?

 Our terms which include the use of the website, data protection and how lenders interact with borrowers are set out in our Platform Terms.

-From 5th October 2017, all Loan Requests listed on Minterest will be given a rating known as MintGrade.
-The MintGrade rating is our proprietary credit assessment model that reflects both quantitative and qualitative factors taking into account business and financial risks of each borrower and their respective financing requirements.
+From 5th October 2017, all Funding Requests listed on Minterest will be given a rating known as MintGrade.
+The MintGrade rating is our proprietary credit assessment model that reflects both quantitative and qualitative factors taking into account business and financial risks of each counterparty and their respective financing requirements.
 Our approach is to use as much quantitative data as possible to avoid subjectivity.
 However, we do recognize that how the promoters and management team react to various scenarios is an important factor in a borrower’s ability to generate sufficient cash flow to meet its obligations.
 As such, a portion of the rating assessment is based on qualitative observations obtained during the due diligence process.
 More than 200 data points are processed through our proprietary model to generate a MintGrade rating.